*The original date of this post was April 13, 2020…enjoy.

 One of my fondest memories of her was when I was seven.

-She promised me that I would be ok and I made her promise me about twenty-five times!
-She also promised she would be there as soon as she could.
+This time with the surgery looming was no different.
+The night before I was an anxious little mess.
+Aunt Carol came over our house and consoled me to sleep promising me that I would be ok, and as you can imagine, I made her promise me about twenty-five times!
+She also promised she would be at the hospital as soon as she could.

-When I woke up from the anesthesia I was confused.
+When I woke up from the anesthesia, naturally I was confused.
 I vividly remember, however, Aunt Carol.
 There she was, right at my bedside with red jello (my childhood favorite) in hand, ready to feed me.

-She was like that, always there no matter what.
+She was like that, always there for me no matter what.

 I realize as each day passes how very lucky I am, we all were, to have had her for this long.
 Still, my heart hurts and I am sad.
 I will miss her tremendously and already do.

-I will continue to reflect upon all of the good, because that will keep her memory alive and keep me knowing how lucky and thankful I am to have had her in my life.
+I will continue to reflect upon all of the good, because that will keep her memory alive.
+I will always remain grateful and aware, of how lucky I was to have had her in my life.
+I feel her through the fierce bond I have with my own niece, and it always reminds me of the bond I had with Aunt Carol.

 About yesterday.